goozbach-presentation/ansible-sysadvent/index.md

 # Advanced playbooks
 - roles
-    - used mostly for organiztation, but can be used for extensibility
+    - used mostly for organization, but can be used for extensible
 - accelerated mode

 # graduate-level study